Z0472/home-assistant-astro-weather/README.md

 Future upgrades are handled by Home Assistant through **Check for updates** or **Auto update**.
 The add-on updates its cards and the stable loader automatically; users do not change versioned Lovelace resource URLs.

-Important: Home Assistant Supervisor must be able to read this repository directly.
-If the repository is private, make it public or publish the add-on in a public release repository before installing from Store.

-The repository contains the required root `repository.yaml` and the add-on directory `astro_weather_backend/`.

 ## What The Add-on Creates

 After the first successful start the add-on publishes: